-At the end of September Bex, Faye and six of our Sailing Holidays Ex-Lead Crew took the Saronics by storm!
+At the end of September Bex, Faye and six of our Sailing Holidays Ex-Lead Crew took the Saronics by storm on their first Yacht Charter holiday!
 A few were already masters of these islands, but it was a completely new experience for others!

 Boat: Dufour GibSea 51